 The short version: Pilot Medical Guardian helps pilots — any class of medical (1, 2, or 3) — protect their FAA medical certificate.
-Everything stays encrypted on your own device and your own iCloud; the developer can never see your health or medical data.
+Everything stays encrypted on your own device and your own iCloud; I can never see your health or medical data.

 Tap any question to expand the answer.